Are you happy?

 Don’t let it take your joy away.

 There’s a little kid in all of us, still, no matter how old we are.
-Sometimes that kid needs to stay in time-out—for god’s sake, don’t let them out to throw a tantrum—but don’t forget about them.
+Sometimes that kid needs to stay in time-out—for god’s sake, don’t let them throw a tantrum—but don’t forget about them.
 Let them breathe a little.

 Allow yourself a little wonder.
 I hope it makes you happier.